-The VHS’ 2016 annual survey will be held June 10-12 at Natural Bridge in Rockbridge County.
-The work on June 11 is open to non-members of the Society; the work on June 12 is for Society members only.
+The VHS’ 2016 annual survey was held June 10-12 at Natural Bridge in Rockbridge County.
+The work on June 11 was open to non-members of the Society; the work on June 12 was for Society members only.
 The VHS notes that no experience is required to participate on June 11, , but participants should expect to come into contact with biting insects, ticks, and chiggers and so should dress accordingly.
 Also, two venomous snakes, the Northern Copperhead and the Timber Rattlesnake occur in Rockbridge County.

-For information on this events, other VHS activities, and news and information about Virginia’s herps, visit the VHS blog at http://www.virginiaherpetologicalsociety.com/blog/, or the Society’s main Web site at http://www.virginiaherpetologicalsociety.com.
+For information on this event, other VHS activities, and news and information about Virginia’s herps, visit the Society’s main Web site at http://www.virginiaherpetologicalsociety.com.

 Below are some other sources of information on Virginia’s herps:

 A Guide to the Frogs and Toad of Virginia, by John D. Kloepfer and Chris S. Hobson, Special Publication Number 3, Virginia Department of Game and Inland Fisheries, Richmond, 2011.

 Atlas of Amphibians and Reptiles in Virginia, J.C.
 Mitchell and K.K.
 Reay, Virginia Department of Game and Inland Fisheries, Richmond, 1999.